This almond flour cake is a fluffy and understated dessert that you can serve at any function! Perfectly light and sweetly flavored with vanilla.

 You will love the incredible almond flavor.
 The cake texture is absolutely divine too.
 It has a moist crumb that tastes so perfect!

 There are just a few simple ingredients in this almond flour cake recipe.
 Here's a bit more information about what I used to make it.

 Do not use almond meal, as almond flour is finer and they cannot be substituted in this recipe.
 Almond meal is ground almonds, skins, and all.
 The keto almond cake will have a grainy or gritty texture if you use almond meal.

 Always bake with almond flour instead when following keto cake recipes!

 You need plenty of eggs whenever you make almond flour cake recipes because they are an emulsifier.
 They basically hold everything together.

-Use melted butter to give this almond flour cake a texture that melts in your mouth.
+I use melted butter to give this almond flour cake a texture that literally melts in your mouth.
 It's best to use unsalted butter if you can.

 Baking powder interacts with all the other ingredients to make the almond cake extra springy.